This EITI Report covers Ukraine's extractive sector in 2017. The Report is available in English and Ukrainian.

-Ukraine established the world’s first beneficial ownership register of legal entities, and asset register for government officials.
+Ukraine established the world’s first beneficial ownership register of legal entities under the Ministry of Justice and for government officials.
 In 2014, the government adopted legislation on beneficial ownership disclosures for all companies.
-Since then, about 70% of companies reported, including the extractive industries.
-The data is publicly accessible through unified company register hosted by the Ministry of Justice.

 |Coal||112.3||billion tons||1.5% of world's brown coal reserves.|